 Germany is a federal, parliamentary, representative democratic republic.
-The German political system operates under a framework laid out in the 1949 constitutional document known as the Grundgesetz (Basic Law).
+The German political system operates under a framework in the 1949 constitutional document called the Grundgesetz (Basic Law).

-By calling the document the Grundgesetz, rather than Verfassung (constitution), the authors expressed the intention that a true constitution would replace it once Germany was reunited as one state.
+By calling the document the Grundgesetz rather than Verfassung (constitution), the authors intended that a true constitution would replace it once Germany was reunited as one state.

 The Basic Law of the Federal Republic of Germany, the federal constitution, stipulates that the structure of each Federated State’s government must “conform to the principles of republican, democratic, and social government, based on the rule of law” (Article 28).

-Most of the states are governed by a cabinet led by a Ministerprasident (minister-president), together with a unicameral legislative body known as the Landtag (State Diet).
+Most states are governed by a cabinet led by a Ministerprasident (minister-president), together with a unicameral legislative body known as the Landtag (State Diet).

 The minister-president appoints a cabinet to run the state’s agencies and to carry out the executive duties of the state’s government.

-The governments in Berlin, Bremen, and Hamburg are the “senates.”
+Berlin, Bremen, and Hamburg governments are the “senates.”
 In the three free states of Bavaria, Saxony, and Thuringia, the government is the “state government” (Staatsregierung); and in the other ten states, the “Land government” (Landesregierung).

 The equivalent of the minister-president is the Senatsprasident (president of the senate) in Bremen, the Erster Burgermeister (first mayor) in Hamburg, and the Regierender Burgermeister (governing mayor) in Berlin.
 The parliament for Berlin is called the Abgeordnetenhaus (House of Representatives), while Bremen and Hamburg both have a Burgerschaft.